LykkeCity/CompetitionPlatform/README.md

 appsettings.json is structured like this:

-ConnectionStrings contains AzureStorage and AzureStorageLog connection string.
+ConnectionStrings contains AzureStorage and AzureStorageLog connection strings.

 AzureStorage is a main connection string that is used to store information about projects, users, etc.